PatternsTechGit/PT_Routing/README.md

 ## About this exercise

-Previously we new scafolded Angular application in which we have integrated
+Previously we scafolded a new Angular application in which we have integrated

 * FontAwesome
 * Bootstrap